elevenlabs/elevenlabs-python/API.md

 design = VoiceDesign(
     name='Lexa',
     text="Hello, my name is Lexa.
-I'm your personal assistant, I can help you with your daily tasks and I can also read you the news.", gender=Gender.female,
+I'm your personal assistant, I can help you with your daily tasks and I can also read you the news.", voice_description="Calm and soft with a slight British accent.", gender=Gender.female,
     age=Age.young,
     accent=Accent.british,